Bitola: Inter-war period

 At the end of World War I Bitola was restored to the Kingdom of Serbia, and, consequently, in 1918 became part of the Kingdom of Serbs, Croats and Slovenes, which was renamed Yugoslavia in 1929.
 Bitola became one of the major cities of the Vardarska banovina.

 World War II

 During World War II (1939–45), the Germans (on 9 April 1941) and Bulgarians (on 18 April 1941) took control of the city.
 But in September 1944, Bulgaria switched sides in the war and withdrew from Yugoslavia.
 On 4 November, the 7th Macedonian Liberation Brigade entered Bitola after the German withdrawal.
 The historical Jewish community, of Sephardic origin, lived in the city until World War II, when some were able to immigrate to the United States and Chile.
-On 11 March 1943 the Bulgarians deported the vast majority of the Jewish population (3276 Jews) to Treblinka extermination camp.
-After the end of the war, SR Macedonia was established within SFR Yugoslavia.
+On 11 March 1943 the Bulgarians deported the vast majority of the Jewish population (3,276 Jews) to Treblinka extermination camp.
+After the end of the war, PR Macedonia was established within FPR Yugoslavia.

+Socialist Yugoslavia

 In 1945, the first Gymnasium (named "Josip Broz Tito") to use the Macedonian language, was opened in Bitola.
+In 1951–52, as part of an education campaign total of 40 Turkish language schools were opened in Debar, Kičevo, Kumanovo, Struga, Resen, Bitola, Kruševo and Prilep.